Adoption readiness

 What to ask the rescue or foster

 Before you apply, ask these specific questions.
-Vague answers ("we think he'd be okay") are not enough.
-You need specific observation data.
+Vague answers (“we think he'd be okay”) are not enough.
+You need specific observation data from someone who has watched this dog around cats directly.

 Why this matters: Direct history is the strongest predictor.
-A dog that lived calmly with cats for months is very different from one with no cat history.
+A dog that lived calmly with cats for months is very different from one with no cat history at all.

-Why this matters: Reaction to cats in the environment (even on video) gives you useful data about baseline drive.
+Why this matters: Reaction to cats in the environment — even on video — gives useful data about baseline drive level.

-Why this matters: The ability to redirect attention is critical for household management.
-A dog who cannot be redirected from a fixation is a higher risk.
+Why this matters: The ability to redirect attention away from a high-value stimulus is critical for household management.
+A dog who cannot be redirected at all is a higher management burden.

 Why this matters: Prior incidents are significant.
-This doesn't automatically mean the dog can never live with cats, but it requires professional assessment before placement.
+This doesn't automatically rule out a cat household, but it requires professional assessment before placement.

 Setting up your home before your dog arrives

 Your cat needs guaranteed safe spaces before your Jindo comes home — not after.
-Set these up in advance.
+Set these up in advance and verify they actually work before the dog arrives.

-- Designate one or two rooms as cat-only zones with a door or baby gate the dog cannot access
+• Designate one or two rooms as cat-only zones with a door or baby gate the dog cannot pass or jump

-- Ensure litter boxes are in cat-only zones — stress from blocked litter access causes real health problems
+• Ensure litter boxes are in cat-only zones — a cat who cannot access the litter box safely will develop stress-related health problems

-- Create vertical escape routes (cat trees, shelves, counters) in shared spaces so your cat can retreat
+• Create vertical escape routes (cat trees, shelves, counters) in shared spaces so your cat can get above the dog at any time

-- Check all windows and outdoor access points — a startled cat may bolt
+• Check all windows and outdoor access points — a startled cat may bolt through a gap that wasn't a concern before

 The introduction process

-Rushing introductions is the most common mistake.
-Each stage must be stable before moving to the next.
-There is no fixed timeline — go at the cat's pace and the dog's pace.
+Rushing introductions is the most common mistake in multi-species households.
+Each stage must be stable and comfortable for both animals before moving to the next.
+There is no fixed timeline — go at the pace of the more cautious animal, which is usually the cat.

 Stage 1 — Complete separation (Days 1–7+)

 Keep the dog and cat in completely separate areas.
-Let both animals settle into their spaces without exposure to each other.
+Let both animals settle into their own spaces without any exposure to each other.
+This is also when the dog is in decompression — their behavior is not yet predictable or stable.

 Stage 2 — Scent exchange (Days 4–10+)

 Swap bedding between the animals.
-Feed each animal on opposite sides of a closed door.
-Let them smell each other without visual contact.
+Feed each animal on opposite sides of a closed door so they associate each other's scent with something positive.
+Let them smell each other without any visual contact.

 Stage 3 — Barrier introduction (Week 2+)

 Allow the dog to see the cat through a baby gate or cracked door.
-The dog should be on leash.
-Reward calm behavior.
-End sessions before either animal shows stress.
+The dog should be on a leash.
+Reward calm, disengaged behavior.
+End every session before either animal shows stress.
+If the dog lunges or fixates hard, return to Stage 2.

 Stage 4 — Controlled face-to-face (Week 3+)

-Only attempt this if the dog is consistently calm during Stage 3.
-Keep the dog on a leash.
+Only attempt this if the dog has been consistently calm and disengaged during multiple Stage 3 sessions.
+Keep the dog on a leash with a loose, relaxed body.
 Give the cat full freedom to approach or leave.
-Never force proximity.
+Never force proximity or hold the cat in place.

 Stage 5 — Supervised cohabitation

-Allow shared space with supervision and the ability to intervene.
-Never leave them unsupervised until you have months of stable, calm cohabitation.
+Allow shared space with close supervision and the ability to intervene immediately.
+The dog should drag a leash so you can step on it quickly if needed.
+Never leave them unsupervised until you have weeks of calm, stable interactions at this stage.

 Red flags — when to get professional help